-Your “About” page can include a number of pieces of information.
+Your website's "About” page can include a variety of information.
 Consider including information about your vision and mission for your photography business.
 You can also include a bio with a few personal tidbits as well.

 Make sure you have the proper keywords on your website so you can be found on google.
 Search engine optimization is a strategy that can drive free traffic to your website, so don't ignore this tip.